HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 ## Important notes

 >You need to create GPU nodes in order to run a Workspace with KAITO.
-There are two mutually exclusive options:

-- Bring your own GPU (BYO) nodes: Create your own GPU nodes to run KAITO deployments on.
-When using BYO nodes, Node Auto Provisioning (NAP) must be disabled.
-- Auto-provisioning: Set up automatic GPU node provisioning for your cloud provider.
-This option cannot be used with BYO nodes.
+All NC, NV, ND series VMs are supported.
+If you want to add another VM sku, you should use the BYO mode.

 ## Resources